pulumi/docs/quickstart/gcp/tutorial-gke.md

 1. In a new folder `gke-hello-world`, create an empty project with `pulumi new`.

-    This will create a base Pulumi program in TypeScript, and is great recommendation to begin your journey.
+    Alternatively, the following command will create a base Pulumi program in TypeScript as well as the `gke-hello-world` folder:

     ```bash
-    $ pulumi new typescript --dir gke-hello-world
+    pulumi new typescript --dir gke-hello-world
     ```

     * Enter in a Pulumi project name, and description to detail what this